 The table containing the index or indexes to be deleted.
 Table can refer to an actual table, a feature class attribute table, or an attributed relationship class.

 |Mosaic Layer; Raster Catalog Layer; Raster Layer; Table View|

 The name of the index or indexes to be deleted.

-The following code demonstrates how to use RemoveIndex tool in immediate mode.
+The following code demonstrates how to use RemoveIndex function in a Python interactive window.

 import arcpy arcpy.env.workspace = "C:/data/input/indices.gdb" arcpy.RemoveIndex_management("lakes", ["IndexA", "IndexB"])

 import arcpy # Set a default workspace arcpy.env.workspace = "c:/data" # Remove 2 indexes for the Feature Class below. arcpy.RemoveIndex_management ("/county.gdb/lots", "indexa;indexb")